 This is a hard one to answer.
 We had every intention of keeping every receipt and recording every trip to Lowe’s, but I am not that organized.
 There are still receipts in crevices of the garage that some renter is going to find some day and wonder why someone would need so much plywood.

-My best estimate is close to $10,000 to convert the bus from School duty to fully sustainable home including the redesign a year in to full-time travel.
+For our short bus build, we estimate close to $10,000 to convert the bus from School duty to fully sustainable home including the redesign a year in to full-time travel.

 How can readers get involved?

 Below are a couple of ways that you as a viewer/reader can get involved with out adventures.

 - Host Us- Everyone needs to recharge batteries (both literally and metaphorically) and we encourage anyone that wants us to park in their driveway, bum their electricity and water, and share awesome stories from the road with them to Host Us.
 Simply send us an e-mail with your location and we will let you know when we are close to your area.
 We are also pretty good about buying dinner if we are crashing in your drive.

 - Follow/Like/Comment/Share- Any social media activity is extremely appreciated.
 The more people are aware of our trip, the longer we can stay on the road and continue to provide great content.

 Do you ever get tired of each other?